Berengar Fredol the Elder

 Berengar Fredol or Bérenger Frédol (1250 - 11 June 1323) was a French canon lawyer and Cardinal-Bishop of Frascati.

+Career

 Celestine V

 He was canon and precentor of Béziers, secular Abbot of Saint-Aphrodise in the same city, canon and archdeacon of Corbières, and canon of Aix.
 He later held the chair of canon law at the University of Bologna, and was appointed chaplain to Pope Celestine V, who in 1294 consecrated him Bishop of Béziers.

 Boniface VIII

 Fredol was one of those entrusted by Pope Boniface VIII with the compilation of the text of the Decretals, known as the Liber Sextus.
 He played a prominent role in the negotiations between the pope and Philip the Fair, and attended the council held in Rome in 1302.

 Clement V

 In 1305 Pope Clement V made him a cardinal, with the title of Sts.
 Nereus and Achilleus.
 The pope appointed him Major Penitentiary in (1306), and in 1309 raised him to the Cardinal-Bishopric of Frascati.
 The same pontiff employed him in investigating the charges made against the Knights Templars, and also in the enquiry into the peculiar tenets entertained at that time by a section of the Franciscan Order.